ZabiyakaDaniil/datalearn/README.md

 # datalearn

-## This repository is oriented to show my progress of learning Data Engineering, SQL, and BI.
+## This repository is oriented to show my progress of learning Data Engineering, SQL, BI and ETL.